-Our 2013 report provided 12 recommendations for a way forward, one of which was to allow local authorities to regulate GMOs themselves (Recommendation 6 on pages 84-85 of our 2013 report).
+For more details on the EU stance see Appendix for the European Commission's Fact Sheet: Questions and Answers on EU's policies on GMOs.
+In addition to this cautionary approach, the EU has made decisions in a considered manner that takes into account the demands from consumers.
+We believe that the Auckland Council and New Zealand at large should take a similar stance with regard to GMOs.
+Our 2013 report provided 12 recommendations for a way forward, one of which was to allow local authorities to regulate GMOs themselves (Recommendation 6 below).
 The Institute is of the opinion that we must proceed with caution and continue to carefully weigh up the benefits, costs and risks if we are to continue to be seen as a premium global food producer.
-It is hoped that these recommendations and the attached reports are taken into consideration during consultation for the Proposed National Environmental Standard for Plantation Forestry.
+It is hoped that these recommendations and the attached reports are taken into consideration during the hearings on the proposed Auckland Unitary Plan - Topic 024 GMOs.
 The 12 recommendations from this report have been copied below: